squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 __For companies:__
-We understand that some companies prefer one-time payments due to their financial policies, and often require receipts for these transactions.
+We understand that some companies prefer one-time payments due to their financial policies, and often require invoices for these transactions.
 If your company is looking to support Material for MkDocs but needs to adhere to specific financial practices, please reach out to us via email at sponsors@squidfunk.com.